-The provision of board and lodging is currently achieved through our homes in Athlone, Cobh, Dublin, and Letterkenny.
-The Dublin home (Brú na bhFiann) is located in Smithfield and has 35 bedrooms dedicated to homeless veterans.
-The home in Letterkenny (Brú Doire Feá) has 6 bedrooms, while Athlone (Brú Chostúim) and Cobh (Brú na Farraige) can each facilitate 5 veterans.
-ONE continued its programme of improving its current homes in 2022, supported by the Department of Defence through the Dormant Account Funds, with over €110,000 invested in capital improvement projects.
+Veteran Homes.
+The provision of board and lodging is achieved through our homes in Athlone, Cobh, Dublin, and Letterkenny.
+The Dublin home (Brú na bhFiann) is located in Smithfield and has facilities to house 35 homeless veterans.
+The home in Letterkenny (Brú Doire Feá) can facilitate 6 veterans while Athlone (Brú Chostúim) and Cobh (Brú na Farraige) can each facilitate 5 veterans.